Zapping (internet cable operator)

-La señal se centra en ofrecer una experiencia visual dinámica del país, combinando imágenes en tiempo real con música de distintos géneros, proporcionando una ventana constante a la diversidad geográfica y cultural de Chile.
+History

-Historia
+The company was created on December 11, 2017, replacing the El Telón online radio and TV app, which closed due to legal issues.

-The company was created on December 11, 2017,replacing an online radio and TV app named El Telón, which was shut down due to legal issues.
-The service was initially operational only in Chile.
+In October 2022, Zapping acquired Brazilian Guigo TV.

-In October 2022, Zapping acquired the Brazilian company Guigo TV, entering said country and setting up a staff of 15.
-On August 28, 2023, Zapping announced its launch in Peru; its Twitter and Instagram accounts were created in July that year, and on March 23, 2023, the brand was registered on Instituto Nacional de Defensa de la Competencia y de la Protección de la Propiedad Intelectual (Indecopi).
+On March 23, 2023, the brand was registered under Peru's Instituto Nacional de Defensa de la Competencia y de la Protección de la Propiedad Intelectual (Indecopi), and announced it's launch in Peru on August 28, 2023.

 In November 2023, it added the Latin American version of Playboy TV.
-Seven channels from Disney were removed on December 28, 2023 due to a lack of renewing their carriage deals.
-Eleven channels were added at the same time.
+Seven channels from Disney, including NatGeo and Fox Sports, were removed on December 28, 2023 in a dispute.
+Eleven channels, including MTV were then added.

-On May 11, 2024, it broadcast the final of the 2024 Eurovision Song Contest exclusively to Chile, Peru and Brazil.
-Due to the success of the experiment in 2024, the company repeated the endeavor in 2025 for Chile, this time including the semifinals.
+On May 11, 2024, it exclusively broadcast the final of the 2024 Eurovision Song Contest to Chile, Peru and Brazil.
+The company repeated the endeavor in 2025 for Chile.

-On July 24, 2024, Zapping made its official launch in Ecuador to cover LigaPro (both Serie A and Serie B) within Ecuadorian territory under the Zapping Sports brand, after a commercial agreement with the official rights holder, Xtrim.
-Besides that, it also offers IPTV packages offered by Xtrim.
+On July 24, 2024, Zapping made its official launch in Ecuador to cover LigaPro (both Serie A and Serie B) within Ecuador under the Zapping Sports brand, after a commercial agreement with the official rights holder, Xtrim.
+It also offered IPTV packages offered by Xtrim.

-Zapping added the Latin American feed of Las Estrellas as well as tlnovelas to Brazil in October, but removed the two channels less than two months later due to rights issues.
-Two further channels from Televisa Networks, Golden and Telehit, were announced but ultimately never launched.
+Zapping added the Latin American feed of Las Estrellas as well as tlnovelas to Brazil in October, but soon removed them over rights issues.

-By April 2025, a number of regional Brazilian ISPs were carrying the service.
+By April 2025, some regional Brazilian ISPs were carrying the service.